fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

     </item>

 colors (optional):
-    It works only for ``::fwData::TransferFunction``.
+    Only ``::fwData::TransferFunction`` contains this tag.
 It allows to fill the transfer function values.

 .. code-block:: xml